Saturday, December 21, 2024

 Should ALL Medical Doctors Be Required to Accept Medicare and Medicaid $$$ as a Condition of Licensure?
 Can the Gods be humble and care for their lowly helpless subjects?
+My take.

 Should Medical Doctors Be Required to Accept Medicare and Medicaid as a Condition of Licensure?